openfaas/faas/EULA.md

 8.4 Consequences of Violation: Any attempt to bypass or violate the installation and usage restrictions, as described in Sections 8.1 and 8.2, may result in immediate termination of this EULA and the License granted hereunder.
 Further, the Customer may be subject to legal action and liable for damages resulting from any such violation.

+9.1 Entire Agreement.
+This EULA constitutes the entire agreement between the parties concerning the subject matter hereof.

+9.2 Sections 1-8 will remain effective after the termination of the Agreement.

+9.3 Contact Information.
+For questions about these terms, contact OpenFaaS Ltd at: contact@openfaas.com.